 AwardWallet receives compensation from advertising partners for links on the blog.
+Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 In theory, using points and miles for hotel stays is a straightforward affair.
-Determine your destination, plan out the points and miles needed, design and execute a card application and spending strategy to acquire the points, and book your free night award.
+Determine your destination, plan out the points and miles needed, design and execute a card application and spending strategy to acquire the points, and then book your free night award.

-Earn and Redeem Points, Miles, & Cash Back for Accommodations
+Earn and Redeem Points, Miles & Cash Back for Accommodations

-Unless you’re traveling to a monastery in some remote and forgotten land, there is likely some accommodation you can book using a rewards earning credit card.
-This could be a vacation rental such as an Airbnb, a budget hostel, inn, or motel, an independent hotel booked via an OTA, or simply booking a boutique hotel or chalet direct that are not associated with any rewards program.
-This means there are still ways of using your hard earned points and miles when the destination has no rewards affiliated hotels.
+Unless you’re traveling to a monastery in some remote and forgotten land, there is likely some accommodation you can book using a rewards-earning credit card.
+This could be a vacation rental such as an Airbnb, a budget hostel, inn, or motel, an independent hotel booked via an OTA (Online Travel Agency — sites like Expedia or Kayak), or simply booking directly with a boutique hotel or chalet not associated with any rewards program.
+This means there are still ways of using your hard-earned points and miles when the destination has no rewards-affiliated hotels.

 We’ll run through a simple example of how you could potentially stack a stay booked via Hotels.com: